gstraymond/csaw-intro-fp-scala/slides.md

 ```

-• `map` is a higher-order function: take
+• `map` is a higher-order function: take other functions as
-other functions as parameters or return functions as
+parameters or return functions as results
-results

 ---

 -> ## Category Theory: Monoid <-

+"A monoid is something that can be aggregated."

 Defines associativy (++) and identity (empty).